 1. Poor Man’s Meal

 During the Great Depression, potatoes and hot dogs were very inexpensive, so many meals included either or both ingredients.
 In the video above, Clara—who lived through the Depression and passed away in 2013—walked viewers through the process of making the “poor man’s meal”: Peel and cube a potato, then fry it in a pan with oil and chopped onions until they brown and soften.
 Then add slices of hot dog, cook a few minutes more, and serve.

 2. Creamed Chipped Beef

-Made with dried and salted beef, Creamed Chipped Beef was an easy and cheap dish that originated in Eastern Pennsylvania Dutch Country, New Jersey, and the Mid-Atlantic.
-To make if yourself, melt two tablespoons of butter in a pot over a medium heat and add two tablespoons of flour to make a roux.
+Made with dried and salted beef, creamed chipped beef was an easy and cheap dish that originated in Eastern Pennsylvania Dutch Country, New Jersey, and the Mid-Atlantic.
+To make it yourself, melt two tablespoons of butter in a pot over medium heat and add two tablespoons of flour to make a roux.
 Slowly whisk in 1.5 cups of milk until it thickens and boils.
-Later add 8 ounces of dried beef (like Hormel).
-Serve over toast.
+Add 8 ounces of dried beef (like Hormel) and serve over toast.

 3. Hoover Stew